 WordPress sites are a popular alternative for clients who don’t need a site built from the ground up, or who want to be able to update content on their own later on (something the WordPress platform makes very easy to do).

-All of these developer skills (and more) are covered at length in our Front End Developer Blueprint.
+All of these developer skills (and more) are covered at length in our Break Into Tech Program.
 If you’re ready to dive into web development once and for all, sign up for our instructor-led courses and let us show you the way.

 What Skills Do You Need to Be a Web Designer?

-To start a career as a web designer, you’ll need a working knowledge of digital design practices and the tools to implement them.
-Here are a few of the elements we teach at Skillcrush in our Web Design course:
+To start a career as a web designer, you’ll need a working knowledge of visual design practices and the tools to implement them.
+Here are a few of the elements we teach at Skillcrush in our Visual Design course:

 1. Layout & Navigation Principles

 Just like with print design, the layout of a website is as important as the content it presents.
 You need to arrange the website’s images, text, video, and menu options in a way that allows for efficient navigation by users.

 Familiarizing yourself with best layout and navigation principles, like those illustrated in this UX Booth article, is key to successful web design.